EMR and other First Responder Certifications

 7. Pay the non-refundable and non-returnable $85.00 application fee.
 This fee is charged every time you take the cognitive exam.

 8. Once you are eligible for the exam, you will receive an electronic Authorization to Test (ATT).
-You will receive information about scheduling and proper identification that is required at the testing center.
+You will also receive information about scheduling and proper identification, which is required at the testing center.

 The cognitive exam covers the entire spectrum of lessons taught in the EMR course, including these five components: